 Sam says the 3D model has had an impact on their conversion rate, too.

 “I think Richard will probably agree that that 3D modeling component does lend itself to that.
 It’s not generic,” he says.

 The next step for MYPadL is to use that 3D model in an AR application, which Shopify is also built to handle.
-If you’re just getting started, it makes sense to first focus on your core products, measure the impact, and expand from there.
+If you’re just starting, it makes sense to focus on your core products, measure the impact, and expand from there.

 “The ROI on that is essentially unquestionable at this point, and super exciting for merchants and for buyers,” says Russ.